ashish-cohesity/test-drive/.github/ISSUE_TEMPLATE/question.md

 ---
-name: ❓ Questions/Help
+name: ❓  Sample Requests / Questions ?
-about: If you have questions, please check Stack Overflow or Discord or Twitter
+about: If you have questions / Request for Samples.
 ---

-## ❓ Questions and Help
+## ❓ Questions and Requests

-### Please note that this issue tracker is not a help form and this issue will be closed.

-Please contact us instead.
-We have a few channels:
+If it's an urgent request, Please contact us instead.
 - [Email](cohesity-api-sdks@cohesity.com)